 Skip to main content

-Christine D. Lovely is a talented lawyer turned higher-education leader with extensive experience in delivering HR services and leading organizations through change.
-Her appointment as Vice President and Chief Human Resources Officer at Cornell University began on August 30, 2022.
-Lovely’s portfolio includes oversight of the human resources function, the Department of Inclusion and Belonging, and the Office of Institutional Equity and Title IX.
+Sean Moeller was appointed as interim Vice President and Chief Human Resources Officer at Cornell University in December 2025.
+His portfolio includes oversight of the human resources function, the Department of Inclusion and Belonging, and the Cornell Office of Civil Rights.

 Leadership Responsibilities